 The next thing to do is to call the reconsideration line.
 This is your chance to talk to an actual human about your application and, more importantly, make a case for why you should get that new card.
 Remember, credit card companies want you to have their cards and the individuals manning the reconsideration lines are typically rational and friendly.
 Be nice, you want them on your side.

 Depending on which cards you’re applying for and why you were denied, there are a variety of tactics you might use to try to convince the agent that you should be approved.
-If, for instance, you already have a personal card in the issuer’s lineup and you’re applying for a similar business card, you can explain that you want to keep your personal and business spending separate.
+If, for instance, you already have a personal card in the issuer’s lineup and you’re applying for a similar

 In reality you might want both cards to get two sign-up bonuses or to take advantage of different bonus earning categories, the agent doesn’t need to know this.
 For example, if you have the Amex Premier Rewards Gold card, you might also want the Amex Business Gold Rewards card.
 You’ll get a second 25,000-point sign-up bonus and the opportunity to earn bonus miles on different kinds of purchases, like triple miles at gas stations.